Elastic and Kibana Install (Windows)

 .\elasticsearch-certutil ca

-When prompted for an output file press Enter.
+When prompted for an output file, leave this empty and press Enter.

-If asked if you want to overwrite the existing file, enter Y.
+If asked if you want to overwrite the existing file, type Y and press enter.

 When prompted for the CA password enter a secure password.